 Graduate Clubs & Organizations

-The graduate student community at SJMC allows for a number of opportunities to get involved with both faculty and your fellow graduate students.
+The graduate student community at HSJMC allows for a number of opportunities to get involved with both faculty and your fellow graduate students.

 Graduate Student Organization (GSO)

-Graduate Student Organization is responsible for planning and implementing academic and social activities within the department, as well as creating opportunities for SJMC graduate students to present and discuss research.
+Graduate Student Organization is responsible for planning and implementing academic and social activities within the department, as well as creating opportunities for HSJMC graduate students to present and discuss research.

 GSO provides students with a series of events that will enrich their roles inside and outside academia.
 GSO exists to advance graduate student interests, identify and protect the rights of graduate students, provide a forum for public debate, and promote graduate student participation in university affairs.

-You can nominate themselves or another SJMC graduate student for an officer position.
+You can nominate themselves or another HSJMC graduate student for an officer position.
 You also have the opportunity to be a general member of the GSO.

-Contact SJMC GSO President Casey Carmody for more information.
+Contact HSJMC GSO President Casey Carmody for more information.

 Annual GSO Conference